Quiz: Can you identify 50 famous companies by their logos?

 The very first Baskin Robbins logo appeared in 1953.
-It featured the number 31 to represent a different flavor for every day of the month, pink and brown polka dots to evoke the flavors of cherry and chocolate.
+It featured the number 31 to represent a different flavor for every day of the month and pink and brown polka dots to evoke the flavors of cherry and chocolate.
 In April 2022, it unveiled its fifth logo design, bearing brown-and-pink letters, and a new tagline, "Seize the Yay."

-In 1854, Louis Vuitton set up his now famous luggage business in Paris.
+In 1854, Louis Vuitton established his now-famous luggage business in Paris.
 Even then, his bags were a status symbol; the waterproof trunks meant that your items were safe while traveling.
 The LV monogram pattern first appeared in 1896.

 This leading U.S. supermarket chain has roots in American Falls, Idaho, where founder S.M.
 Skaggs opened his first grocery store in 1915.
 In 1926, Skaggs bought the Safeway brand and 332 stores from Sam Seelig, and the chain was born.

-The globe on UNICEF's logo symbolizes the organization's work on behalf of children around the world: Today, it operates programs in 192 countries.
-The U.N. established this organization in 1946 to take care of children in postwar regions like Europe and China.
+The globe on UNICEF's logo symbolizes the organization's work on behalf of children worldwide: Today, it operates programs in 192 countries.
+The U.N. established this organization in 1946 to care for children in postwar regions like Europe and China.
 The organization's mission has since expanded to address the needs of children and women in developing countries.